PHP random string generator function

 • Captcha and security validation

-The quality of the randomness, length of the string, and allowed characters all matter when choosing your approach.
-Let's get into the details.
+The quality of the randomness, desired length, and allowed characters all matter when choosing your approach.
+Below are three production-friendly methods.

 function generateRandomStringSecure($length = 32) {